How to Properly Clean an Apartment Before the Big Move

 • Fixed toothbrush holder: Accumulates respiratory particles.

-• Food-contact surfaces: Countertops, appliances, dishwasher/s, and utensils should be disinfected after each use to prevent foodborne illness.
+• Food-contact surfaces: Countertops, appliances, dishwashers, and utensils should be disinfected after each use to prevent foodborne illness.

 • High-traffic areas: Frequently touched spots like doors, light switches, countertops, and faucets can easily spread germs.